 12.7.
 Mahjong Tiles: Outlining A Polymorphic Solution

-Time: 00:05:23 | Download: Large, Large (CC), Small | Streaming, Streaming (CC) | Slides (PDF)
+Time: 00:05:23 | Download: Large, Large (CC), Small | Streaming, Streaming (CC) | Slides: PDF, PPTX

 Review

 The difficulty of establishing and using polymorphism is on par with other C++ and object-oriented concepts.
 However, polymorphism is rarely beneficial in small or simple programs, making it challenging to demonstrate its value in an introductory programming text.
 We can better appreciate its benefits by describing an authentic problem and its solution.
-To accomplish this, the tiles example excerpts and simplifies a small part of a Mahjong solitaire program.
+To accomplish this, the tile example excerpts and simplifies a small part of a Mahjong solitaire program.

 "Mahjong is a tile-based game that was developed in the 19th century in China and has spread throughout the world."
 Originally a three- or four-person game, it has become a popular computer solitaire game with numerous variations (see, https://www.free-play-mahjong.com for one example).
 The following UML class diagram, code fragments, and descriptions are adapted and simplified from a Mahjong solitaire program.